 So how likely is monkeypox to become a pandemic?
-In short, it's highly unlikely.
-But we should continue to be cautious.
+In short, it's not likely, but we should continue to be cautious.

-"In the United States, we have actually dealt with monkeypox," McCollum says.
-In 2003, monkeypox was accidentally imported into the U.S. along with several small West African mammals as part of the "pocket pet" industry.
+The United States has had a monkeypox outbreak in the past," McCollum says.
+That was in 2003, and it was accidentally imported into the U.S. along with several small West African mammals as part of the "pocket pet" industry.
 The mammals, which included Gambian giant pouched rats, were housed alongside a pack of prairie dogs also destined for the pet trade.